What are the rules around wearing a seat belt in a taxi?

 • Good head restraints

-• Smart seat belt reminder
+• Smart seat belt reminders to ensure all passengers wear seatbelts

 • Dual stage, seat-mounted, side curtain and knee airbags